fanteastick/quartz-test/content/hobbies/cool things online/Game Update Notes - Civilization VII.md

  ![](app://assets.2k.com/1a6ngf98576c/4WenQPJwbT18jq07zlqBjb/fd09bcd3f5a57cc25b5e8684dab3593a/Update_1.2.1_-_Patch_1.jpg)

-We’re rolling out a small, Steam-only patch to address player-reported issues.
+We're rolling out a small, Steam-only patch to address player-reported issues.
 These changes are on the way to other platforms with the upcoming Update 1.2.2.

 Patch Notes:

 - The Building breakdown will now correctly show Building Yields, and the Yield breakdown will now correctly display Building icons.
 - Resolved a reported issue where players could encounter a corrupted loading screen that prevented them from proceeding into gameplay.

-If you’re still running into issues after this patch, please let us know through our [support portal](https://support.civilization.com/hc/requests/new).
+If you're still running into issues after this patch, please let us know through our [support portal](https://support.civilization.com/hc/requests/new).
 Update 1.2.1 – May 27, 2025

  ![](app://assets.2k.com/1a6ngf98576c/1SyZ9wYTecsbUn9yoe5BJ7/d9c0952306b535606baa5723d3e0d2f5/Update_1.2.1.png)

 Hey, _Civ_ fans!

-We’re rolling out a bonus update for you ahead of our next one in June!
+We're rolling out a bonus update for you ahead of our next one in June!
 This update adds the new Pangaea Plus Map Type, several balance passes to leaders and civs, an expanded human player limit in multiplayer, and addresses a number of player-reported issues.
-We’ve also continued work on improving the UI, refined AI behavior to make opponents more competitive, and tightened up overall game polish.
+We've also continued work on improving the UI, refined AI behavior to make opponents more competitive, and tightened up overall game polish.

 **A note for our Switch players**: Update 1.2.1 is now live on Nintendo Switch, including all the improvements in 1.2.0, bringing Switch fully up to date.
 Scroll down for the full patch details.
 Thanks for your patience!

-Looking ahead, we’ll also be sharing an Update Check-In soon that’ll give you a look into what’s coming next.
+Looking ahead, we'll also be sharing an Update Check-In soon that'll give you a look into what's coming next.
 Until then, here are some things the team is working hard on and planning to include in the June update (subject to change):

 - Large & Huge Map Support
 - Steam Workshop Support